‘Personal, Practice: Media & Research’ CSAReps project launch

 Notes

-The event program as well as the safeguarding statement & code of conduct mentioned.
+The event program as well as the safeguarding statement & code of conduct are also mentioned.

 Sophie Olson